microsoft/CameraTraps/data_management/megadb/README.md

 ## Conventions

 While most of the enforceable rules are included in the schema `schema.json` and the extra checks in `verify_items_to_insert.py`, we observe a number of additional conventions detailed here.
+Some rules enforced by the schema and additional checks are explained here also for clarity.

 ### Which level to associate a property
 We always associated a property with the highest level in the hierachy that is still correct.